Hannibal046/nanoRWKV/README.md

 ![nanoGPT](assets/nanorwkv.jpg)

 The [nanoGPT](https://github.com/karpathy/nanoGPT)-style implementation of [RWKV Language Model](https://www.rwkv.com).
 It is a rewrite of [RWKV-v4neo](https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v4neo) and [HuggingFace Implementation](https://github.com/huggingface/transformers/blob/main/src/transformers/models/rwkv/modeling_rwkv.py) that aims to create a clean code base of RWKV for head-to-head comparison with GPT-series, while keeping in line with the simplicity and practicality of nanoGPT.
-So it could be used to train a GPT/RWKV model in this single repository.
+So it could be used to train a GPT or RWKV model in this single repository.

 It is still an active project and we are training a RWKV model with similar size to GPT-2 (124M) on OpenWebText dataset on a single 8*V100 32GB node.
-(Your sponsorship of A100 for testing bf16 would be greatly appreciated :)

-To keep track of the ongoing experiments, please see this [wandb project](https://wandb.ai/hannibal046/nanoRWKV?workspace=user-hannibal046).
+To keep track of the **ongoing** experiments, please see this [wandb project](https://wandb.ai/hannibal046/nanoRWKV?workspace=user-hannibal046).

 ## install
 ```
-conda create -n nanoRWKV python=3.8 && conda activate nanoRWKV
+conda create -n nanoRWKV python=3.8
+conda activate nanoRWKV
+## replace * with your driver version
-conda install cuda -c nvidia/label/cuda-11.*.0 ## for loading customized cuda kernel
+conda install cuda -c nvidia/label/cuda-11.*.0
 pip install torch numpy transformers datasets tiktoken wandb tqdm ninja
 ```
 ## preliminary